-For students who wish to pursue interdisciplinary studies not available under established majors, The University of Virginia's College at Wise offers the Interdisciplinary Studies Major.
+For students who wish to pursue studies not available under established majors, The University of Virginia's College at Wise offers the Interdisciplinary Studies Major.
 This major is under the general supervision of the Interdisciplinary Studies Major Review Committee appointed by the Provost and the Academic Dean.
 Students accepted into this program are designated Interdisciplinary Studies majors.
 Examples of past interdisciplinary majors are:

-Appalachian Studies Art and Psychology combined Communication and Natural History combined English and Humanities combined English and Library Science combined History and Philosophy combined History and American Cultural Studies Physical Education and Related Studies
+Appalachian Studies Art and Psychology combined Communication and Natural History combined English and Humanities combined English and Library Science combined History and Philosophy combined History and American Cultural Studies International Sports Culture